 Understanding Your Wood Deck

 Before diving into the cleaning process, it’s essential to understand the unique characteristics of your wood deck.
-Decks can be made from various wood types, each with its own properties and care requirements.
+Decks can be made from various types of wood with properties and care requirements.

 Common enemies of ugly wood decks